avnet-iotconnect/iotc-python-greengrass-demos/components/proteus-ble/README.md

-This demo uses a custom python application on top of the Greengrass client to receive various data points from the ST PROTEUS sensor pack to the STM32MP157F-DK2, and then send that data as telemetry to the IoTConnect cloud platform.
+This demo runs a python application inside of a Greengrass-Light component to receive various data points from the ST PROTEUS sensor pack to the STM32MP157F-DK2, and then send that data as telemetry to the IoTConnect cloud platform.

 ## Preparing PROTEUS Sensor Pack